Office Application Startup: Office Test

 Adversaries may abuse the Microsoft Office "Office Test" Registry key to obtain persistence on a compromised system.
 An Office Test Registry location exists that allows a user to specify an arbitrary DLL that will be executed every time an Office application is started.
 This Registry key is thought to be used by Microsoft to load DLLs for testing and debugging purposes while developing Office applications.
 This Registry key is not created by default during an Office installation.[1][2]

-There exist user and global Registry keys for the Office Test feature:
+There exist user and global Registry keys for the Office Test feature, such as:

 • HKEY_CURRENT_USER\Software\Microsoft\Office test\Special\Perf